Form: 10-K

 OMEGA HEALTHCARE INVESTORS, INC.

-the healthcare industry, including changes in the reimbursement levels under the
+healthcare industry, including changes in the reimbursement levels under the

 Medicare and Medicaid programs; operators' continued eligibility to participate